Preparations prior to admission

 Then, the team prepares all the gadgets.
 This includes the laparoscopic system and the energy source.
 The laparoscopic system includes the camera, a laparoscope, a light source cable, and an insufflating tube to fill Co2 gas in your tummy.
 All this is pre-sterilized by a special method called ETO sterilization.
 The energy source is the device that will help in doing the surgery in a bloodless manner.

 Gas insufflation of tummy, local anaesthetic injection, and port placement

 Once all the setup is ready, the surgeon will inject a small amount of local anaesthetic solution at the place where the first cut is to be made.
 This will help the surgeon in keeping you pain-free once you are awake after surgery.
 Then a small cut is made around your navel and a special needle is inserted in your tummy through this cut.
 After confirming that it is in the proper place the insufflating tube is attached to this needle and CO2 gas insufflation is started.
 Once adequate gas in filled in your tummy to create space, the needle is removed and the first port is inserted into your tummy through the same cut.
 This port is a hollow metal tube, through which the laparoscope and instrument can go inside your tummy.
 Gas is also continuously filled to maintain the space throughout the surgery.

 Now is the time to insert the laparoscope inside your tummy, and the live images are seen on the monitor in front of the surgical team.
 The surgeon now inspects the inside of your tummy before proceeding with the surgery.
 Once that is done, three more ports are placed after injecting the anaesthetic solution before giving cuts.
-These three new ports are placed under the laparoscopic vision.
-Means, when they are placed the surgeon can exactly see them coming inside the tummy through a laparoscope.
+These three new ports are placed under laparoscopic vision.
+This means when they are placed the surgeon can exactly see them coming inside the tummy through a laparoscope.
 Hence the surgeon can place them exactly at the site where needed in your case.